IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     **Congratulations**, you were able to deploy a LLM, create a public endpoint to access it and take it for a run!
     In the next step, let's learn how to deploy a different LLM.

+### Deploy second model

+In this section, let's deploy IBM's granite model.

+!!! info "About IBM's granite LLM"

+    The IBM Granite model family is designed as enterprise-grade AI models tailored for business applications.
+Granite models are available both as open-source models on platforms like Hugging Face and through IBM's watsonx.ai for more enterprise-specific needs.

+1. TEST